OlaQla/First-Milestones-Project/README.md

 5. Google
    - Google used for research
 6. Bootstrap
-   - Minimal bootstrapp for icon
+   - Minimal bootstrap for icon
 7. Git used for Version Control
 8. GitHub
    - Repository hosted on GitHub